dy1z/docs/content/docs/development/build-process.md

     9.1 A plaintext version is output at the same location and with the same name, if `plaintext` is set to `true`

 10. Your assets are copied to the destination folder.
-All files and folders in `assets.source` are copied to `assets.destination`
+All files and folders in `templates.assets.source` are copied to `templates.assets.destination`

 ## afterBuild()